flownexus-lwm2m/flownexus/doc/source/documentation.rst

 ...........................

-Given that endpoints are comparably slow to respond, handling communication asynchronously is essention for efficient operation.
+Given that endpoints are comparably slow to respond, handling communication asynchronously is essential for efficient operation.
 This can be effectively managed using Celery, a distributed task queue.
 When Leshan notifies the backend of an endpoint status update, Celery can be used to handle the long-running API calls, ensuring that the backend remains responsive and scalable.
-Once the API call is complete the database will be updated with the result (e.g. ``completed``, ``pending``, ``failed``).
-Retransmissions can be implemented based on the result and the requirements of the application.
 As the backend communicates with many endpoints simultaneously, an efficient queing mechanism is essential to ensure that the system remains responsive and scalable.

+Before the backend executes the API call, it updates the endpointOperation status to ``SENDING``, indicating an ongoing operation.

+Once the API call is complete the database will be updated with the result (e.g. ``CONFIRMED``, ``FAILED``, ``QUEUED``) depending on the result of the request.
+The ``FAILED`` status is assigned after 3 attempts.
+Retransmissions are triggered when the endpoint updates it's registration the next time.

 Example Communication
 .....................